thirdweb-dev/contracts/contracts/drop/drop.md

 The distribution mechanism of thirdweb’s `Drop` contracts is vulnerable to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 That is, despite the various ways in which restrictions can be applied to the minting of tokens, some restrictions that claim conditions can express target wallets and not persons.

-For example, the restriction `waitTimeInSecondsBetweenClaims` expresses the least amount of time a *wallet* must wait, before claiming tokens again during the respective claim condition.
+For example, the restriction `quantityLimitPerWallet` expresses the max quantity a *wallet* can claim during the respective claim condition.
 A sophisticated actor may generate multiple wallets to claim tokens in a way that undermine such restrictions, when viewing such restrictions as restrictions on unique persons, and not wallets.

 ## Authors
 - [nkrishang](https://github.com/nkrishang)